cmarkey/ncaa_pbp/readme.md

 -   Install all the required packages listed in "requirements.txt" (if you are using pip, you can do this by running `pip install -r requirements.txt`).
 -   In "full_scrape.py" specify the start (`start_date`) and end dates (`end_date`) line you wish to scrape.
 -   Ensure that `season_id` is correct.
 This can be checked by going to https://stats.ncaa.org/contests/scoreboards, selecting women's ice hockey & the desired division, and then getting the season_id out of the URL (ie 17800 from https://stats.ncaa.org/contests/scoreboards?utf8=%E2%9C%93&season_division_id=17800&game_date=10%2F21%2F2021&conference_id=0&tournament_id=&commit=Submit)
+-   (OPTIONAL) If you want to save the play-by-play data csv's to a particular folder, indicate it as `pbp_dir`.
+If no directory is indicated, csv's will be saved to the current directory.
--   If you want to save the full list of event IDs for the specified dates, set `schedule_filename` to be equal to the filepath you want the .csv to be saved to.
+-   (OPTIONAL) If you want to save the full list of event IDs for the specified dates, set `schedule_filename` to be equal to the filepath you want the .csv to be saved to.
     -   The event ID is the unique schedule ID that appears in https://stats.ncaa.org/contests/{event_id}/box_score.
 This event ID is distinct from the game ID used to fetch the play by play for a specific game.
     -   For example, in https://stats.ncaa.org/contests/2120211/box_score, the event ID is 2120211.
 -   Run "full_scrape.py".